 - Chronic depression

 - Self mutilation

-– Controlling behaviours (a person asserting themselves as the dominant one,intimidation,etc.)
+– Controlling behaviours (a person asserting themselves as the dominant one, intimidation, emotional blackmail, etc.)

-In Emotional Hurts Part 2 I will go through how to get over these offences that may have happened you.
+In Emotional Hurt Part 2 I will go through how to get over these offences that may have happened you.
 But for now understand that it can come in different levels and in different forms.
 Two people may go through the same ordeal but react totally differently.
 The fact is, if you have been effected and you can identify it in your own life, you have made a move in the direction of recovery by simply identifying it.
 The reason I say this is because so many people go through life without being honest with themselves.
 It doesn’t make you less of a person the fact that you couldn’t cope with something.
-You don’t have to be tough all the tim, there will be things we need help on, advice on, and support with.
-Its ok not to be ok sometimes, but get the help when needed.
+You don’t have to be tough all the time, there will be things we need help on, advice on, and support with.
+Its ok not to be ok, so get the help when needed.
 For more on how to deal with emotional hurts and abuse check out Emotional Hurts Part 2.
-If you want me to email you as I write on these topics, you can subscribe for free at HERE by filling in your email address.
-Leave a comment or email me if you’d like more advice.